GT-R CERTIFIED COLLISION REPAIR

 The powerful technology and efficiency of the R32 GT-R prompted the Australian car publication Wheels to nickname the GT-R “Godzilla” in its July 1989 edition.
 Wheels then brought the name through all the generations of Skyline GT-Rs, most notably the R34 GT-R, “Godzilla Returns” was referred to as “The best handling vehicle we have ever driven” and further ran a 12.7 quarter mile and 4.4 s 0-100 also proving its strong straight-line capabilities.

-The Skyline GT-R was never ever produced outside Japan, and the sole export markets were Hong Kong, Australia and New Zealand, in 1991, and the UK (in 1997, due to the Single Vehicle Approval plan) as used Japanese imports.
-In spite of this, the cars and truck has actually ended up being a renowned cars, including countries from the Western World (mainly the United Kingdom, Australia, New Zealand, South Africa, Ireland, Canada, and the United States).
-It has actually ended up being significant through popular culture such as The Fast and the Furious, Initial D, Shakotan Boogie, Wangan Midnight, Need for Speed, Forza, Driving Emotion Type-S, and Gran Turismo.
+The Skyline GT-R was never produced outside Japan, and the sole export markets were Hong Kong, Australia, and New Zealand, in 1991, and the UK (in 1997, due to the Single Vehicle Approval plan) as used Japanese imports.
+It is significant through popular culture such as The Fast and the Furious, Initial D, Shakotan Boogie, Wangan Midnight, Need for Speed, Forza, Driving Emotion Type-S, and Gran Turismo.

 The vehicle was called at the time by BBC’s Top Gear as the only true Japanese contribution in the line of supercars, and by Jeremy Clarkson as one of the best automobiles on the planet.